julienLombard/blog-mvc/README.md

 ## Step-2 : autoload

-First add the following lines in your composer.json file:
+First add the following lines in your composer.json file after the `require` entry:

 ```
 {